-Screenshot from Hidden & Dangerous 2, with two soldiers moving through a snow-covered area during a night mission.
+Screenshot from Hidden & Dangerous 2 showing two soldiers moving through a snow-covered area during a night mission.

-Hidden & Dangerous 2 remains a tactical war classic
+Hidden & Dangerous 2 is still a tactical WWII classic

-Hidden & Dangerous 2: Courage Under Fire is a WWII tactical shooter where you lead a small squad of Allied soldiers on dangerous missions behind enemy lines.
+Hidden & Dangerous 2: Courage Under Fire is a World War II tactical shooter where you lead a small squad of Allied soldiers on dangerous missions behind enemy lines.

 This isn’t a modern “run-and-gun” game.
-It’s about planning, using the terrain, and thinking before you open fire.
-We tested Hidden & Dangerous 2 on a Windows 11 PC, and while its age is clear in the controls and pacing, there’s still something special about the mix of tactics, tension, and old-school PC atmosphere.
+It’s about planning, using the terrain, and thinking before you fire.
+We tested Hidden & Dangerous 2 on a Windows 11 PC, and while its age clearly shows in the controls and pacing, there’s still something special about its mix of tactics, tension, and old‑school PC vibes.

-The game sends you through missions across Europe, Africa, and the jungles of Burma, and it’s the variety of settings that makes the experience more interesting than many other war games from the same era.
+The game takes you through missions across Europe, Africa, and Burma’s jungles, and that variety in environments makes it more engaging than many other war games from the same era.

 A tactical shooter with more brains than speed

-Screenshot from Hidden & Dangerous 2: a soldier crawls through the snow during a dark nighttime mission near a guarded area.
+Screenshot from Hidden & Dangerous 2: a soldier crawls through the snow during a dark night mission near a guarded area.

 In our Hidden & Dangerous 2 test, it quickly became clear that patience and stealth often matter more than raw firepower.

-During our test, it became obvious that the game punishes impatience.
-If you charge ahead without checking enemy positions, things often go wrong.
-It can feel slow compared to newer shooters, but that’s also a big part of the charm.
-The game feels more like a military operation than an arcadey shooting sequence.
+During our testing, it became obvious the game punishes impatience.
+If you rush forward without checking enemy positions, things go south fast.
+It may feel slow compared to modern shooters, but that’s part of the charm.
+The game feels more like a military operation than an arcade‑style shooting sequence.

-Missions take place in very different environments, which gives the game a good rhythm.
-The old demo focused especially on the mission Operation Overlord - Blade Dancer, but the full version delivers a much broader campaign with more scenarios and room for tactical choices.
+The missions play out in very different environments, which gives the game a good rhythm.
+The old demo focused especially on the Operation Overlord – Blade Dancer mission, but the full version delivers a much broader campaign with more scenarios and room for tactical choices.

-There’s something almost cinematic about sneaking through dark areas, placing your squad correctly, and trying to complete an objective without losing half the team.
+There’s something almost cinematic about sneaking through the dark, positioning your squad correctly, and trying to finish a mission without losing half the team.
 It’s not always elegant by modern standards, but the tension still works.

 How Hidden & Dangerous 2 feels on a modern PC

-On Windows 11, the game ran fine in our test via the modern digital release, but be prepared: it’s still an older game.
-Menus, graphics, and controls quickly reveal its age.
+On Windows 11, the game ran fine in our test via the modern digital release, but be prepared: it’s still an older title.
+The menus, graphics, and controls quickly reveal its age.

-Mouse and keyboard work best, and it may take a little time to get used to the controls.
-In return, there’s a tactical depth many newer shooters lack.
-The game rewards you when you take the time to learn its systems.
+Mouse and keyboard work best, and it can take a while to get used to the handling.
+In return, there’s a depth to the tactics that many newer shooters lack.
+The game rewards you for taking the time to learn its systems.

 Graphics and audio with a clear retro vibe